 Take A Deep Breath, You're in this Together

 The last tip here is to end the day (together) on a positive note.
-One of the characteristics of a healthy and good relationship is showing affection.
-What is a relationship without it?
+One of the characteristics of a healthy relationship is showing affection.
 Don’t be bashful about telling your partner what you’re happy about in your relationship.
 Look ‘em in the eyes and tell ‘em you love ‘em!
 Don’t just strive to go to bed not frustrated or angry.
 You should try to end the day feeling good, reflecting on your life together, and thinking positive thoughts about your future.
-This is great when you find the one.
 If you have trouble slowing down in the evening, try a guided couples meditation, or even just lay together and take a few deep breaths.
 There are so many ways to turn the normalcy of sleeping into a relationship-strengthening ritual that leaves both you and your partner feeling good about your relationship and emotionally healthy.

 What’s the good news that comes out of all this?
 You’ll wake up in the morning feeling well-rested and ready to take on the day — and you don’t have to do it alone!